10 Best Things To Do In Seville Spain

 What are tapas?

-A tapa is a small portion of any type of Spanish cuisine and it is considered as an appetizer or snack.
+A tapa is a small portion of any Spanish cuisine, considered an appetizer or snack.

-I love eating tapas because you can try several dishes in one meal and the price of each dish is affordable.
+I love eating tapas because you can try several dishes in one meal, and each dish’s price is affordable.

 6. Try Halal food